Ricky Person Jr.: Baltimore Ravens

 After going undrafted in the 2022 NFL draft, Person signed with the Baltimore Ravens of the National Football League (NFL) on May 6, 2022.

 Massachusetts Pirates

 On March 21, 2023, Person signed with the Massachusetts Pirates of the Indoor Football League (IFL).

 Birmingham Stallions

 On May 3, 2023, Person signed with the Birmingham Stallions of the United States Football League (USFL).
 He had his contract terminated on June 18, 2024, to sign with an NFL team.

 Seattle Seahawks

 On June 24, 2024, Person signed with the Seattle Seahawks.
 He was released with an injury settlement on July 31.

 Birmingham Stallions (second stint)

 Person re-signed with the Birmingham Stallions on October 8, 2024.

+Ottawa Redblacks

+On September 22, 2026, Person signed with the Ottawa Redblacks of the Canadian Football League (CFL) and was assigned to the practice roster.